roberthead/ruby_on_rails_tutorial/README.md

     cat.feed
     cat.pet     # raises exception

-Let's define a method directly to the cat object:
+You'll rarely see this, but we can even define a method directly on the cat object itself:

     def cat.pet
       puts "Aww, yeah.
 That's the sp...
 I WILL CUT YOU!!!"